tboldagh/FunRootAna/README.md

 # FunRootAna

-This is basic framework allowing to do [ROOT](https://root.cern.ch/) analysis in a more functional way.
+This is a basic framework allowing to do [ROOT](https://root.cern.ch/) analysis in a more functional way.
 In comparison to RDFrame it offers more functional feel for the data analysis (in particular histograms filling) and is overall a bit more holistic.
-As consequence, typical a single line containing selection, data extraction & histogram definition is sufficient to obtain one unit of result.
+As consequence, <span style="color:red">a single line</span> containing selection, data extraction & histogram definition is sufficient to obtain one unit of result (one histogram).

 The promise is: